 DataStax Support is committed to providing accurate and timely solutions to technical support needs.
 If Customer has a critical or serious technical issue on its production system or is not satisfied with the response or resolution provided by DataStax Support, Customer may use one of the following escalation paths to have its concerns addressed:

 - For support issues where the business impact has changed or was not correctly stated initially, request to have the priority of the ticket increased according to the above service level definitions.

 - For an existing issue that has become critical in nature where Customer’s production system is down, inaccessible, or Customer is dissatisfied with the DataStax response or resolution, follow the procedure below for management review.

-- Once an escalation has been received, the Support Manager will contact Customer’s Technical Contact to acknowledge the escalation and determine the mode of communication and frequency of updates.
-The Support Manager will work to ensure that the appropriate resources are available to identify a solution or workaround.
+- Once an escalation has been received, the Support Manager will: (1) contact Customer’s Technical Contact to acknowledge the escalation and determine the mode of communication and frequency of updates; and (2) work to ensure that the appropriate resources are available to identify a solution or workaround.